neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

             *  Keep it in lower priority bucket as well to make the simple design and implementation
             *  Delete from Lower priority bucket , but then take care of case when bucket is already picked for processing
         * Another approach is to process buckets fast enough so that there is no need of adding user in another bucket.
 In this case,number of buckets must be short enough so that a bucket pool can’t take more than multiple hours.

+### Case where system unlocks dead bucket when client is updating at the same time
+Below condition results in race condition
+* System detects a dead bucket (bucket whose client is dead)
+* System unlocks the bucket and allocates the bucket to new client
+* At the same time, old client tries to update openDM info for  the bucket.
+System is unaware of this.

+#### Approch-1
+As an approach, we can allow client to update and then delete the bucket.
+If another processor picks, then it will be extra processing.
+But It will update the info.
+#### Approach-2
+To avoid this condition at all, we can first mark the bucket as dead and after sometime we can unlock, This way, race condition will not happen